silveirabeatriz/silveirabeatriz/README.md

 Driven by a profound interest in technology and communication, I discovered my enthusiasm for web development.
 With experience in creation, design, and marketing, coupled with the motivation to contribute to Frontend or Full Stack Development, I am eager to dive deeper into Programming and Development and learn more from experienced professionals.

 - 🌎 I'm from Brazil and I live in Germany.
-- 🌱 I’m currently learning Typescript and Tailwind
+- 🌱 I’m currently learning Kotlin

 - 📫 How to reach me:
 <div>